This interactive map shows how many people are fully vaccinated in areas across Scotland

 According to the latest statistics, young men aged 18-29 in Scotland continue to be the lowest group vaccinated for both first and second dose vaccinations in the country.

-Looking at the data even more closely shows this divide growing in local authorities like Glasgow City, which records just 59.9% of men between the ages of 18-29 having received their first dose of a vaccine compared to 66.8% of women in this age group.
+Looking at the data even more closely shows this divide growing in local authorities like Glasgow City, which by August 5 had seen just 60.6% of men between the ages of 18-29 having received their first dose of a vaccine compared to 67.3% of women in this age group.

 “While we are aware of some vaccine hesitancy in some communities, and are undertaking measures to address this, it should be noted that we are still in the active delivery stage of the vaccination programme.